 History of TABOR

 The Taxpayer's Bill of Rights (TABOR) Amendment was approved by voters in 1992.
-This amendment to the Constitution of the State of Colorado limits the amount of revenue governments in the state can retain and spend, and it requires excess revenue to be refunded to taxpayers.
-TABOR also requires voter approval for any new taxes or higher tax rates.
-The state TABOR revenue limit is equal to the prior fiscal year's limit plus the rate of inflation and population growth in Colorado, or the current fiscal year's revenue, whichever is less.
+This amendment to the Constitution of the State of Colorado generally limits the amount of revenue governments in the state can retain and spend.
+Absent voter approval, it requires excess revenue to be refunded to taxpayers.
+TABOR also requires voter approval for certain tax increases.
+The state TABOR revenue limit is generally equal to the prior fiscal year's limit plus the rate of inflation and population growth in Colorado, subject to a voter-approved floor.
 For more information about TABOR, visit the Legislative Council TABOR web page.

 Ways the TABOR Surplus Can Be Refunded

-When state revenue is above the TABOR limit, the surplus must be refunded to taxpayers in the following ways.
+When state revenue is above the TABOR limit, the surplus is currently refunded to taxpayers in the following ways prescribed by state statute.
 For more information, see the Legislative Council Staff memorandum on the History of TABOR Refund Mechanisms.

 Senate Bill 17-267 mandates that the State of Colorado reimburse local governments for any property tax exemptions claimed by local seniors and disabled veterans.
 When there is surplus revenue above the TABOR limit, the Colorado Department of the Treasury must first use the surplus funds for this reimbursement.
 For more information, visit the TABOR Information for Local Governments web page.